SaminGhoddosi/SaminGhoddosi/README.md

 Hi there! =)

 I'm a Computer Science student in my second semester at Uniasselvi Blumenau and currently part of the Entra-21 program and the T-Systems AMS bootcamp.
-Right now, I'm diving into C# and MySQL for back-end development, while exploring HTML, CSS, and JavaScript on the front-end.
+Right now, I'm diving into C#, Java and MySQL for back-end development, while exploring HTML, CSS, and JavaScript on the front-end.
 I'm also expanding my knowledge in Help Desk, ITIL v4, and AWS.
 To sharpen my skills, I’m building personal projects and taking one step closer to becoming a Back-End Developer.

 Feel free to check out my projects here or reach out!
 I'm always open to connect and collaborate! :D